 It was directed by Lesley Selander, a B-Western lifer from his first picture in 1936 who moved to Poverty Row when the market for oaters declined and then to TV.
 He always managed to get pace into his Westerns, and his action scenes were good, even if budget and good writing was sometimes lacking.

 The story (a Joseph Hoffmann screenplay from a Norman A Fox novel) is pretty stodgy.
-It’s a combined revenge-pursuit/homesteader v. rancher plot as Larry Madden (Scott) comes back to his Montana town after being horsewhipped by landowner Tucker Ordway (Ray Barrat) for paying attentions to his daughter Corinna (Dorothy Malone finishing up her contract with Warners and really only going through the motions).
+It’s a combined revenge-pursuit/homesteader v. rancher plot as Larry Madden (Randy) comes back to his Montana town after being horsewhipped by landowner Tucker Ordway (Ray Barrat) for paying attentions to his daughter Corinna (beautiful Dorothy Malone finishing up her contract with Warners and really only going through the motions).

 This time Randy wants things nice and legal and has got a smart lawyer, Ames Luddington (a besuited John Dehner), to do some digging in Washington and find out if rancher Ordway has a proper title to his land.
 He has not.